 Using the Card in foreign currencies

-If you make a payment with your Card in a currency different from the currency of the Card, the amounts will be converted by Mastercard on the date they process the transaction, using the exchange rate they use for all such currency conversions.
+If you make a payment with the Card in a currency different from the currency of the Card, the amounts will be converted by Mastercard on the date they process the transaction, using the exchange rate they use for all such currency conversions.
 This means the rate of exchange may differ from the rate on the date you made the card payment, if the payment is processed by the card scheme after that date.
 The foreign exchange rate used by Mastercard can be found on www.mastercard.co.uk/en-gb/consumers/get-support/convert-currency.html.
 We also charge a fee based on the payment amount, as shown in the Tariff Table.

-Card terminals may offer you the option of seeing the payment amount or withdrawal in the currency of your Card or in a currency other than the cash withdrawal or purchase currency, and allow you to choose to pay that amount in that currency.
+Card terminals may offer you the option of seeing the payment amount or withdrawal in the currency of the Card or in a currency other than the cash withdrawal or purchase currency and allow you to choose to pay that amount in that currency.
 The exchange rate used for this will generally be provided by the operator of the terminal or ATM, so it won’t be under our control and won’t be covered by our Tariff Table.
 Please check the exchange rate at the ATM, the terminal or with the respective operator before authorizing the transaction.

-As soon as practical after you make a Card transaction in foreign currency we will display as part of the transaction information we provide in the App or the Website, details of the amount of the conversion to the currency of your Card and how the exchange rate applied by us compares to reference rates published by the European Central Bank.
+As soon as practical after you make a Card transaction in foreign currency we will display as part of the transaction information we provide in the App or the Website, details of the amount of the conversion to the currency of the Card and how the exchange rate applied by us compares to reference rates published by the European Central Bank.

 You may only use the DiPocket account to make purchases of goods and services, and to receive and send funds in accordance with applicable legislation and this Agreement.

-If we have reasonable cause to believe that you have violated the requirements of this Agreement or applicable legislation, DiPocket may take measures to protect itself, its customers or third parties.
+If we have reasonable cause to believe that you have violated the requirements of this Agreement or applicable legislation, DiPocket may take measures to protect itself, its customers and Users or third parties.
 In this case, DiPocket may, amongst other things, do the following:

-You must keep safe at all time your Card details – including PAN (the 16 digits number displayed on the front of the Card), expiry date, CVV (the 3 digits number, displayed on the back of the Card), PIN (Personal Identification Number), and any passwords and devices you use to access security details of the Card and/or Account by any method (together the “Personalised Security Features”).
+You must keep safe at all time the Card details – including PAN (the 16 digits number displayed on the front of the Card), expiry date, CVV (the 3 digits number, displayed on the back of the Card), PIN (Personal Identification Number), and any passwords and devices you use to access security details of the Card and/or Account by any method (together the “Personalised Security Features”).
 This also includes any Card details in e-wallets, on retailer’s websites or on devices such as mobile phones.
 If you have registered a Card on a device or within an e-wallet this will include passwords and security processes used to access your device or e-wallet (device ID, passcodes or passwords) and any fingerprints or other biometric or identification methods stored in your device.
-Please note that not all Personalized Security Features may be applicable to your Card.
+Please note that not all Personalized Security Features may be applicable to the Card.

 We will never contact you to request any of your Personalised Security Features and we will not ask anyone else to do so on our behalf.
 If you receive such a request it is likely to be fraudulent and you must not supply any of your Personalised Security Features in any circumstances.
 You should report any such activity to us immediately.
 Treat emails received from senders claiming to be us with caution and be wary of emails asking you for any Personalised Security Features.